More Detailed Information on each Event and those not included can be found below

 2. In Dayton, Tennessee, substitute teacher John Scopes agrees to be a defendant for the ACLU in a test case against the Butler Act.

-3. John Scopes is charged with violating the Butler Act on May 5th, and is put on trial for teaching from a chapter of a text book about evolution.
+3. John Scopes is charged with violating the Butler Act on May 5 News Events, and is put on trial for teaching from a chapter of a text book about evolution.

 4. Famous attorneys argue the case, attracting much radio attention and opening up debate on the subject.
 William Jennings Bryan represents the prosecution while Clarence Darrow represents the defense.